hazembarka/NLP-/Real or not/README.md

-My submission on Kaggle competition : Real or Not?
+# My submission on Kaggle competition : Real or Not?
 NLP with Disaster Tweets
-                                      Predict which Tweets are about real disasters and which ones are not
+ calssification of  Tweets which are about real disasters and which ones are not using BERT